 Tony, a pastor, writes in to ask: “Pastor John, I have heard you use Philippians 1 as a text showing evidence for Christian Hedonism.
 But in reading it recently, I felt I could see reason for denying Christian Hedonism as well.
 In verse 23 Paul says it is ‘far better’ to be with Christ in death.
 And yet he remains in the flesh to minister to the Philippians because ‘it is more necessary on your account.’
-Wouldn’t it seem here that if Paul chose a lesser joy (staying on earth) to love others it would deny that the path of loving others is also the pursuit of highest joy in God?”
+Wouldn’t it seem here that if Paul chose a lesser joy (staying on earth) to love others, it would deny that the path of loving others is also the pursuit of highest joy in God?”

-Verse 25: “Convinced of this, I know that I will remain to continue with you all for your progress and joy in the faith so that in me you may have ample cause to glory in Christ Jesus because of my coming to you again.”
+Convinced of this, I know that I will remain and continue with you all, for your progress and joy in the faith, so that in me you may have ample cause to glory in Christ Jesus, because of my coming to you again. . . .

-Now Tony asks: Wouldn’t it seem here that Paul chooses a lesser joy, staying on the earth, in order to love others which would deny — then, if he did that — that the path of loving others is a pursuit of his highest joy in God?
-And if that is true, then he is saying, Christian Hedonism principles don’t hold.
+Now, Tony asks, “Wouldn’t it seem here that Paul chooses a lesser joy — staying on the earth — in order to love others, which would deny, then, if he did that, that the path of loving others is a pursuit of his highest joy in God?
+And if that is true, then he is saying Christian Hedonism principles don’t hold.
 So that is very, very good, good question.

 So then the question remains: Well, was he not talking then like a Christian Hedonist when he said in verse 21 that death would be gain?
 And in verse 23 that he desires to depart and be with Christ?
-If staying here and serving the Church is compounding his long term joy, is he then choosing a lesser joy in wanting to go to heaven?
+If staying here and serving the church is compounding his long-term joy, is he then choosing a lesser joy in wanting to go to heaven?

-And I think the answer is that Paul was not measuring his presence with Christ now against presence with him later after more years of ministry.
+And I think the answer is that Paul was not measuring his presence with Christ now against his presence with Christ later after more years of ministry.
 Rather, he was measuring his presence with Christ now against sitting in jail in Rome.
-You know, you see, that would be far better than sitting here in jail in Rome.
-He wasn’t thinking in terms of contrasting: Well, what I am really choosing between is I would rather go to heaven now and be with Christ than to have in 10 years from now multiple joys in heaven with Christ because of all these people that are going to be built up in the faith.
+In other words, he was saying, “That would be far better than sitting here in jail in Rome.
+He wasn’t thinking in terms of contrasting: “Well, what I am really choosing between is I would rather go to heaven now and be with Christ than to have, in ten years from now, multiple joys in heaven with Christ because of all these people that are going to be built up in the faith.”
 I don’t think he was thinking that way.

-So two different possibilities were in his mind: going to be with Christ is best right now, measured against long term possibilities staying to advance the faith of the Philippians is best for them.
+So two different possibilities were in his mind: Going to be with Christ is best right now.
+Measured against long-term possibilities, staying to advance the faith of the Philippians is best for them.
 That is how I work out the issue and think Paul is acting like a consistent Christian Hedonist.